Barnes-Hecker Mine Disaster: The disaster

-On November 3, 1926, the day shift for the Barnes-Hecker mine comprised 55 men, including an inspection team led by newly-elected County Mine Inspector William E. Hill.
+On November 3, 1926, the day shift for the Barnes-Hecker mine comprised 55 men, including an inspection team led by Marquette County Mine Inspector William E. Hill, who had been re-elected to his post the previous day.
 Around 11:25 am, workers lit a fuse to complete a routine blasting operation to loosen the ore for scooping up and transport.
 For unknown reasons (as there were no survivors from the blast zone), the explosion sparked a catastrophic cave-in that created an entry point into the mine for rock, earth, and groundwater.
 Far above the mine, the chain reaction created a sinkhole on the surface that drained the lake above into the breach.
 The influx of water and mud flooded the mine within 15 minutes, giving those inside almost no time to escape.

 On the 800-foot level, tram motorman Rutherford J. "Wilfred" Wills quickly realized that something was wrong when the mine's electricity blacked out as a result of the flooding.
 With no other options, Wills led two of his colleagues, plus a third who joined them at the 600-foot level, up an emergency ladder towards the surface.
 Only Wills was able to stay ahead of the rising flood, reaching the top of the mine within 14 minutes of the cave-in, where he collapsed from exhaustion.
 Seven other men, including Mine Inspector Hill, tried to use the mine's underground escape route to the nearby Morris mine, but were overwhelmed before they could reach it.
 Their bodies would be recovered from the connecting tunnel where the flood had deposited them.
 Apart from three miners who had reached the surface just before the cave-in, Wills was the only one to escape the mine alive; 51 men were dead.

 The mine's superintendent, Charles J. Stakel, was supposed to join Hill for his inspection that day.
 However, his wife had taken the family car for an appointment, which meant he would have to walk the two-and-a-half miles to Barnes-Hecker.
 Instead, Stakel decided to inspect the Morris mine, which was only half a mile from his house, and was also owned by Cleveland-Cliffs.
 At 11:30 am, while still mid-inspection, Stakel received word of the emergency at Barnes-Hecker, and raced to the scene as fast as he could.
 In addition, he ordered the Morris and Lloyd mines evacuated in case their connecting tunnels to Barnes-Hecker caused them to flood as well; fortunately, this did not happen.
 While he could not do anything for those still inside the flooded mine, Stakel's decision to change plans had effectively saved his life.